How is a website built? The 7 phases of web development

 - Nuxt.js — Vue.js-based alternative with similar capabilities

-- Tailwind CSS — utility-first CSS framework that accelerates development
+- Tailwind CSS — utility-first CSS framework that speeds development

 Google uses Core Web Vitals as ranking factors.
-During frontend development, these receive special attention:
+Frontend development must hit these targets:

 |---|---|---|